Greenheart/talks/2021-09-11-hackforfuture-co-creation/slides.md

 <v-click>

 <h2 class="pt-6">1.
-Getting started as a sustainability entrepreneur</h2>
+Sustainability entrepreneurship as a framework for meaning in life</h2>

-My journey so far, and what I've learned.
+Related to our discussion about determinism and agency.

 </v-click>